niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] add multi proxy support to crawler and failure and proxy restartere + proxy rsetarter unable to
+	1. initialize each proxy
+	2. round robin to decide which one to use + failover on remaining
+- [x] take proxy management module into its own thing
+- [x] should I just pass in a proxy object instead of a proxy bool with the available proxies, and then just take them out if they get to an error, will have to add which specific proxy it is that is causing the incidents and restart that specific one
+- [x] refractor crawler module to be more readable, will do this after i figure out the proxy stuff
+- [x] split the types and put the proxy stuff and the incident stuff into their own modules?
 - [x] noise control feature, basically when sth is down, only escalate it when its keeps being down and not a one off
 - [x] Formatted aggregat tables for comparison instead of returning separately?
 - [x] Added to new Server -> send init message